miklevin/MikeLev.in/_posts/2025-01-04-anti-patterns-best-practices.md

 ### The Day Begins

-Okay, I've wrapped up my first day of coding work on this fine Saturday, and it's time to start my second, haha!
+Okay, I've wrapped up my first day of coding work on this fine Saturday, and it's time to start my second, ahaha!
 It's only coming up on 7:00 PM.
 I started at around 8:00 AM, and I'm not out of steam yet and there's a project that's sparked my interest that truly gives this whole thing the sort of polish and "something special" feeling it's going to need to go viral.